mikako-shirai/URL-shortening-service/README.md

 ```
 $ export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"
 ```
-*replace KEY_PATH with the path of the JSON file that contains your service account key
+&ensp;&ensp;*replace KEY_PATH with the path of the JSON file that contains your service account key

 3. upload cron jobs to App Engine
 ```